profe-soto-miracosta/CS111-Lab-02-DACA-Output/README.md

 You're working for the U.S. Citizenship and Immigration Services (USCIS) office and are in charge of a project to create quick-print replacements for Employment Authorization Cards.
 In case someone has their card stolen or is lost, they can come into the office and receive a low-resolution print that will be honored until your replacement card is mailed out.

-One of the interns on the team just got the template back to you (see code on the left).
+One of the interns on the team just got the template back to you [see Main.java](./Main.java).
 It's your job to complete the prototype before submitting it, fully documented, to the project manager.

 **Given:**